huggingface/transformers/tests/sagemaker/README.md

 # Testing new Hugging Face Deep Learning Container.

 This document explains the testing strategy for releasing the new Hugging Face Deep Learning Container.
 AWS maintains 14 days of currency with framework releases.
 Besides framework releases, AWS release train is bi-weekly on Monday.
-Code cutOff date for any changes is the Wednesday before release-Monday.
+Code cutoff date for any changes is the Wednesday before release-Monday.

-## Test Case 1: Releasing a New Version of HuggingFace Transformers
+## Test Case 1: Releasing a New Version of 🤗 Transformers

 ### Requirements: Test should run on Release Candidate for new `transformers` release to validate the new release is compatible with the DLCs.
 To run these tests you need credentials for the HF SageMaker AWS Account.
 You can ask @philschmid or @n1t0 to get access.

 ### Run Tests:

-Before we can run the tests we need to adjust the `requirements.txt` for Pytorch under `/tests/sagemaker/scripts/pytorch` and for Tensorflow under `/tests/sagemaker/scripts/pytorch`.
+Before we can run the tests we need to adjust the `requirements.txt` for PyTorch under `/tests/sagemaker/scripts/pytorch` and for TensorFlow under `/tests/sagemaker/scripts/pytorch`.
 We adjust the branch to the new RC-tag.

 ```
 git+https://github.com/huggingface/transformers.git@v4.5.0.rc0 # install master or adjust ist with vX.X.X for installing version specific-transforms